You Are Here.

 Christmas Trains Re-Emerge

 • Ceramic Christmas Villages Arrive - In 1976, an American company called Department 56 began making collectible ceramic houses and accessories the right size to fit a "Christmas Village" on a table or spinet.
-Department 56 pieces weren't all made to the same scale (models of huge buildings were built to a smaller scale to keep them from overwhelming the rest of the village, for example), but they averaged around O scale, the scale that suited most of the Lionel trains made after WWI.
-The nostalgic value of some of the products, coupled with the appeal of creating ones own little community was powerful, a host of other manufacturers brought out their own lines, and a new hobby was born.
+Department 56 pieces average around O scale, the scale that suits most of the Lionel trains made after WWI.
+The nostalgic value of some of the products, coupled with the appeal of creating one's own little community was powerful.
+A host of other manufacturers brought out their own lines, and a new hobby was born.

-To put it in the simplest terms, Bachmann's On30 trains are only slightly smaller than most of Lionel's O-gauge trains, but they run on track made for HO trains, which means they're easier to fit in many places.
-Later, the Hawthorne Village used the mechanism from these trains to produce their limited-edition collectible trains, and many other people began running Christmas trains.
-The first two issues of Hawthorne Village's first Thomas Kinkade Collectible On30 TrainSo, half a century after the decline of the "train garden," many families are using On30 trains and collectible village pieces to set up Holiday Villages in their own home.
+Bachmann's On30 trains are only slightly smaller than most of Lionel's O-gauge trains, but they run on track made for HO trains, which means they can be easier to fit in some places.
+Hawthorne Village uses the mechanism from Bachmann's On30 trains to produce limited-edition collectible trains.
+Many other people began running Christmas trains.
+The first two issues of Hawthorne Village's first Thomas Kinkade Collectible On30 TrainSo, half a century after the decline of the "train garden," many families are using On30 trains and collectible village houses and accessories to set up Christmas villages in their own home.

 • More new model trains appeared.
 Bachmann, Lionel, AristoCraft, and LGB all added trains in Christmas colors to their lineup.
 Bachmann also added a reversing streetcar set that could bring action to the smallest Christmas village, even on a shelf or the back of the spinet.
 Lionel, under new management, improved its track and brought out several new trains, including a very nice model of the Polar Express and a fanciful, heirloom quality, Large Scale Christmas train that was proportioned like the huge Standard Gauge trains of old, but decorated with high-quality modern paint jobs.